hackclub/winter/xi-forgetme.md

 Programmers can also build a local git repo, or build a portable cloud code platform.

 Also I will use this Raspberry Pi to control a mini car with L298N, so that I can move this portable NAS by the mini car lol.

+TODO: I gotta write an app on phone to control the car easier.

 ## Plan